 Originally established by Congress as the Charles “McC.”
-Mathias Jr. National Study Center for Trauma and Emergency Medical Systems, the STAR Center was designated as an organized research center at the University of Maryland School of Medicine in 2007.
+Mathias Jr. National Study Center for Trauma and Emergency Medical Systems, the STAR Center was designated as an organized research center at the University of Maryland School of Medicine (UMSOM) in 2007.
 It is the first research center in the nation dedicated exclusively to the study of trauma, its complications, and prevention.

 The STAR-ORC serves as a research umbrella for the Department of Anesthesiology and the Program in Trauma.
 Many researchers working in the research center are doctors caring for trauma patients at the University of Maryland’s R Adams Cowley Shock Trauma Center.

 The STAR Center's mission is to facilitate translational research in areas related to trauma, tissue injury, critical care, and anesthesiology.